Your browser does not support JavaScript!

 Fast Facts

 The first installment of the Art Experience at the Executive Mansion nearly doubled the number of works of art from 26 pieces to over 48 pieces of hanging art, sculpture and artifacts.
-Expanding on the initial exhibit, “Celebrating the Commonwealth” boasts over 75 works from 15 museums and institutions, 21 independent artists and 7 private lenders.
-The Art Experience will continue to grow, with more pieces slated for installation in the coming months.
+Expanding on the initial exhibit, “America: Made in Virginia” boasts over 70 works from 35 museums, private lenders, and artists.

 The Executive Mansion’s Art Experience has quadrupled the percentage of artwork and artifacts that celebrate minority subjects, Virginians, and culture.